nusco/narjillos/backlog.md

 ###Artist

 * Birth animation °
+* Better death animation (right now the bending is barely noticeable)
 * Give a sense of movement when following a locked-on Narjillo
 * Speckles in liquid (or some other effect)